kinluek/encode-ballot/README.md

 Encode Bootcamp: First Assignment

+## Report

+Report can be found in REPORT.md file.

 ## Setup

 1. Make sure you create a .env file with the real exported values as shown in .env.example.